Gauging tensor networks with belief propagation: The belief propagation gauging method

 \subsection{The symmetric gauge}

-Before we introduce numerical results demonstrating the efficacy of this method we will introduce a gauge for a TNS very closely related to the Vidal gauge.
+Here we will introduce a useful gauge for a TNS that is very closely related to the Vidal gauge.
 Specifically, given a TNS in the Vidal gauge, it is straightforward to define the square roots of the bond tensors: